rhowe/disclosures/citrix-linux-client-insecure-tmp-config/README.md

 I have not tested clients for other operating systems.

-The issue is resolved in Citrix Workspace App for Linux 2302.
+The issue is partially resolved in Citrix Workspace App for Linux 2302.

 # Context